jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="4_17_1_2"></a>
 #### [↖](#4_17)[↑](#4_17_1_1)[↓](#4_17_1_3) Kinesis Data Firehose
+* The easiest way to load streaming data into data stores and analytics tools
 * Near Real-time data delivery (~60 seconds)
 * Automatic Scaling
 * Can do data transformation through Lambda